National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/understanding.md

 Best practice is for each research institution to have its own CDM instance.
 The Enclave, for technical reasons, cannot implement ATLAS.
 In the future, N3C hopes to provide a public tool but it is unclear when this release will occur.
-Users without their own local ATLAS may explore its utility using a publicly available one on OHDSI.org. **_Do beware _** all public tools are intended to be a demonstration site to showcase the power of the open-source toolstack.
+Users without their own local ATLAS may explore its utility using a publicly available one on OHDSI.org. _Do beware_ all public tools are intended to be a demonstration site to showcase the power of the open-source tool stack.
 They are not intended for active research projects.
 These deployments are not running on a real OMOP CDM.
 They use synthetic data like the CMS Synthetic Public Use Files (SYNPUF) in the OMOP CDM format.